South West Coast Path: History of the path

 The path originated as a route for the Coastguard to walk along patrolling for smugglers.
-They needed to be able to look down into every bay and cove: as a result, the path closely hugs the coast providing excellent views but rarely the most direct path between two points.
-The South West Coast Path is no longer used by the Coastguard but it has been transformed from a practical defence system into a resource for recreational walkers.
+They needed to be able to look down into every bay and cove; as a result, the path closely hugs the coast, providing excellent views, but rarely the most direct path between two points.
+The South West Coast Path is no longer used by the Coastguard, but it has been transformed from a practical defence system into a resource for recreational walkers.
 The path is covered by England's right-of-way laws, as amended by the Countryside and Rights of Way Act 2000, which keep historic footpaths open to the public even when they pass through private property.
 Sections of the path are maintained by the National Trust, which owns parts of the coast.

 The path is a designated National Trail, largely funded by Natural England.
 It was created in stages, with its final section, Somerset and North Devon, opening in 1978.
 It is maintained by a dedicated South West Coast Path Team.

 The South West Coast Path Association, a registered charity, exists to support the interests of users of the path.
-The Association was formed in 1973 and since then it has campaigned for improvements to the path and undertakes considerable fundraising to help care for and improve the path.
+The Association was formed in 1973; since then, it has campaigned for improvements to the path and undertakes considerable fundraising to help care for and improve the path.
 Its services include accommodation guides and completion certificates.